Skip to content

 When to see a myofunctional therapist?

-- Grimacing when swallowing
+• Grimacing during swallowing

 What are the objectives of myofunctional therapy?

-- Correct body position
+• Correct body posture

 How does myofunctional therapy work?